 However, there are some important differences between a line of credit and a credit card.
-Here’s what you need to know when it comes to a line of credit vs. credit card.
+Here’s what you need to know.

 One of the most notable differences between the two is that while a credit card is connected to (and allows you to access) a line of credit, it’s possible to open a line of credit that doesn’t have a card associated with it.
 Basically, all credit cards are lines of credit, but not all lines of credit are credit cards.

 Credit terms and limits

 While terms vary by lender, the APR on a line of credit is often lower than the APR for credit cards.
 Also, the credit limit for a line of credit may be higher than for a credit card.
 These advantages may make credit lines better suited to large purchases that you intend to pay off over time.

 Access and rewards